Skip to main content

 • Competitions: U16 athletes compete in the Sync Series (USSS/RMD sanctioned).
 FIS athletes compete in the Surefoot Colorado Ski Cup Series and may qualify for FISU, Nor-Am, and Championship events.
 Ability athletes can compete in all disciplines, including Super G and Downhill, but it’s not mandatory.
 Race and sign-up details are updated on the Ability Team Calendar in Demosphere.
 Team travel is available for out-of-division events, with coaches’ travel expenses included in competition travel billing.

-• Season Pass: Athletes must have passes for Arapahoe Basin, Copper Mountain, Ikon Pass, or Epic Local Pass for training.
-Those in good standing can receive discount vouchers for Arapahoe Basin, Copper Mountain, and Epic Local Pass, but not Ikon Pass.
-Vouchers are sent close to the season’s start.
-For competition around Colorado, an Ikon Pass may be better than a Copper Mountain season pass.
+• Season Passes: Athletes must have a Copper Mountain or Ikon Pass and Epic Local Pass for training.
+Those in good standing will receive discount vouchers for Copper Mountain, and Epic Local Pass, but not Ikon Pass.
+Vouchers are distributed to registered athletes close to the start of the season.
+For racers traveling to competitions throughout RMD and nationally, an Ikon Pass may be a more economical option than a Copper Mountain season pass.

 Quick Links